mirunaish/floppa-new-tab/README.md

 ### To do List

 Add new todos and check off completed ones.
 They are stored in localStorage, so clearing cache or site data will delete them.
+Click on the upload button to upload a JSON with custom quotes.

 ### Daily quote